-Fasting is one of the traditional practices of Lent, which starts on Ash Wednesday and lasts until Easter Sunday.
+Fasting is one of the traditional practices of Lent, which starts on Ash Wednesday (March 6 this year), and lasts until Easter Sunday.
 We are told in Matthew 4:1-11 that Jesus spent forty days fasting in the wilderness and afterwards “he was starving.”

 Many of us have fasted before – perhaps in advance of some surgical medical procedure, perhaps the religious tradition we grew up in practiced a Lenten fast (no meat on Fridays, e.g.), or maybe you’ve even fasted for some wild and crazy crash diet!

 Christian fasting isn’t the same thing as dieting, or going on a hunger strike, or punishing our bodies, or fasting for a medical procedure.
 Christian fasting is not:

 - A spiritual practice that demonstrates how pious or devout you are

 - Righteousness (i.e. it doesn’t equal holiness or sanctification)

 - A way of trying really hard spiritually that God will respond to